 And, that same night I went back into the park to shoot some star photography.
 The skies were clear and the milky way was out in full force.
 So, it was incredible.
 I could not have asked for better conditions to shoot.
 Is there a better place in America for dark skies?

-And, finally, we made it to Santa Monica.
+And, finally, we made it to the end of Route 66 at Santa Monica Pier.
 After 90s music on repeat for over 2000 miles, lots of laughs, and lots of great moments, it was over.

 Now that Route 66 is over, I’m headed back to Europe.
 I’ve got personal trips planned in Portugal and Ireland.
 Then, I have a photography workshop in The Faroe Islands.
 So, more fun and lots of photography locations coming up.